-Park Ranger hours are required in addition to above fees at the hourly rate of $57.00 per Ranger.
-Multiple Rangers may be required depending on the scope of your event.
+Park Ranger hours are required in addition to above fees at the hourly rate of $56.00 per ranger.
+Multiple rangers or a fire marshal, police, or traffic control officer may also be required depending on the scope of your event.

 Events may or may not need to following additional items: